Last Updated on July 18, 2026 by Patrick Camuso, CPA

 Why Reasonable Professionals Disagree (and Why That Doesn’t Settle the Issue)

-Neither position is frivolous.
-Each carries tradeoffs in defensibility, complexity, and risk tolerance.
+Neither position is frivolous but each carries tradeoffs in defensibility, complexity, and risk tolerance.
 Reasonable professionals can disagree here because the Code was not written for event-based contracts, and IRS guidance is limited.
 The key is consistency, documentation, and aligning the position to the taxpayer’s facts and risk tolerance.

 What This Means in Practice